AAPP Installation Guide

 export PAR_NAVIGATION_EXTRAP_LIMIT

-This may be either inserted into your ATOVS_ENV7 file or into your calling script.
-When the manoeuvre is finished, and new orbital elements have been ingested, then you can set PAR_NAVIGATION_EXTRAP_LIMIT=””.
+This may be either inserted into your ATOVS_ENV8 file or into your calling script.
+If you wish to revert back to the default (e.g. if it is found that there are problems with the bulletins themselves) then you can set PAR_NAVIGATION_EXTRAP_LIMIT=””.

 To check whether a bulletin has been successfully ingested, look at your index file, e.g. $DIR_NAVIGATION/tle_db/tle_M02.index.
 The second number in each line should be “0” if the corresponding bulletin was OK.
 To ingest a specific TLE file by hand (e.g. published in the MetOp Admin message) then you can run tleing by hand with the “-f” option (type tleing -h for usage instructions), e.g.